21 bsl handshapes

 pointed handshape bsl

 The index finger handshape can be used on its own or with your other hand to express something different each time it is used.
-The range of signs that can be created using the handshape include: follow, walk, turn away, meet, identify, improve, bully, impact, persuade, recognise, caught, knitting and miss (an event) among many others.
+The range of signs that can be created using the handshape include: follow, walk, turn away, meet, identify, improve, bully, impact, persuade, recognise, caught, tomorrow, hurry up, escape, clock, later, God, lightning, what, who, announce, knitting and miss (an event) among many others.

 Making the Index Finger Handshape